yugabyte/yugabyte-db/docs/content/preview/reference/drivers/go/yb-pgx-reference.md

 </ul>

-YugabyteDB PGX smart driver is a distributed Go driver for [YSQL](../../../../api/ysql/) based on [PGX driver](https://github.com/jackc/pgx/), with additional connection load balancing features.
+YugabyteDB PGX smart driver is a Go driver for [YSQL](../../../../api/ysql/) based on [PGX](https://github.com/jackc/pgx/), with additional connection load balancing features.

 For more information on the YugabyteDB PGX smart driver, see the following: